 The Archangel’s Sister

-The concept art for Eliza (pictured below) demonstrates that the multiple divinities were meant to be bio-mechanical.
-The accompanying design notes clarify that her body is incomplete because she is a machine who is trying to appear human, but has lost quite a bit of data concerning human anatomy.
-Fitting, as she is an aspect of the mad Creator who is also confused about what constitutes a human and as a result, has been "correcting" humans into abnormal and grotesque forms.
+The concept art for Eliza also suggests that the multiple divinities were meant to be biomechanical.
+Her accompanying design notes depict her as a quadruple-amputee, explaining that she is a machine who is trying to appear human but that she’s lost quite a bit of data concerning human anatomy.
+This makes sense, as she is an aspect of the mad Creator who is also confused about what constitutes a human and as a result, has been "correcting" humans into abnormal and grotesque forms.

-The tubes that extend from below Eliza's torso are similar to those found in Alice and are stated to be "vinyl blood vessels".
-She "appears as if she would reek of antiseptic fluid" and that her dress is meant to be evocative of "fluttering gauze".
+The tubes that extend from below Eliza's torso are similar to those found in the lower layer of Alice’s sprites.
+Eliza’s design notes again offer an explanation for this when it refers to them as "vinyl blood vessels".
+The notes elaborate that it "appears as if [Eliza] would reek of antiseptic fluid" and that her dress is meant to be evocative of "fluttering gauze".
 All of this is a part of the theme for Baroque’s fashion design: “sick people” (which is the reason for so many of the characters being covered in bandages).
 The notes are adamant about the player not being able to see too much of Alice or Eliza's bodies – instead showing only vague hints of these "blood vessels" snaking out from under their clothing.
 Unfortunately, how much of this excellent design work made it into the final game is unknown, as Eliza is shown to have hands when receiving the player's crystal.
-This is in direct conflict with the notes saying that the winding sash around her body was to act as a tentacle-like appendage, in order to compensate for her lack of limbs.
+However, the notes suggest her lack of limbs is due to her not yet being complete, and that they may yet develop.

 “Sack Thing said…”